-November is National Epilepsy Awareness month, dedicated to educating the public on epilepsy, the fourth most common neurological disorder.
-According to the Epilepsy Foundation, epilepsy affects 3.4 million people in the United States are affected by epilepsy and 1 in 26 people in the U.S. will develop the condition at some point in their lifetime.
+Epilepsy is the fourth most common neurological disorder.
+According to the Epilepsy Foundation, epilepsy affects 3.4 million people in the United States and 1 in 26 people in the U.S. will develop the condition at some point in their lifetime.

 We sat down with Director of the DENT Epilepsy Center, Dr. Marc Frost, who cleared up common misconceptions surrounding the disorder.